Analog television: Standards

 Broadcasters of analog television encode their signal using different systems.
 The official systems of transmission were defined by the ITU in 1961 as: A, B, C, D, E, F, G, H, I, K, K1, L, M and N. These systems determine the number of scan lines, frame rate, channel width, video bandwidth, video-audio separation, and so on.
 A color encoding scheme (NTSC, PAL, or SECAM) could be added to the base monochrome signal.
 Using RF modulation the signal is then modulated onto a very high frequency (VHF) or ultra high frequency (UHF) carrier wave.
 Each frame of a television image is composed of scan lines drawn on the screen.
 The lines are of varying brightness; the whole set of lines is drawn quickly enough that the human eye perceives it as one image.
-The process repeats and next sequential frame is displayed, allowing the depiction of motion.
+The process repeats and the next sequential frame is displayed, allowing the depiction of motion.
 The analog television signal contains timing and synchronization information so that the receiver can reconstruct a two-dimensional moving image from a one-dimensional time-varying signal.

 The first commercial television systems were black-and-white; the beginning of color television was in the 1950s.

 A practical television system needs to take luminance, chrominance (in a color system), synchronization (horizontal and vertical), and audio signals, and broadcast them over a radio transmission.
 The transmission system must include a means of television channel selection.

 Analog broadcast television systems come in a variety of frame rates and resolutions.
 Further differences exist in the frequency and modulation of the audio carrier.
 The monochrome combinations still existing in the 1950s were standardized by the International Telecommunication Union (ITU) as capital letters A through N. When color television was introduced, the chrominance information was added to the monochrome signals in a way that black and white televisions ignore.
 In this way backward compatibility was achieved.